-The Director of Sponsored Research & Programs will work with the Principal Investigator to review the terms and conditions of grant award or contract.
+The Director of SPaRC will work with the Principal Investigator to review the terms and conditions of a grant award or contract.
 The Director will work with the sponsoring agency to negotiate undesirable or unacceptable terms and conditions when determined necessary.
-Once terms and conditions are agreeable to Providence College, the Director of Sponsored Research & Programs shall obtain the Authorized Official's Signature, and then ensure that Financial Services receives a copy of the award letter and other pertinent information necessary for creation of an organization number.
+Once terms and conditions are agreeable to Providence College, the Director of SPaRC will sign as Authorized Organizational Representative (AOR), and then ensure that Financial Services receives a copy of the award letter and other pertinent information necessary for creation of an organization number.
+In circumstances where award terms are problematic or non-standard, the Director of SPaRC will consult with the Office of General Counsel for advice.